Annesard/devops/README.md

 django framework

 ## Executing program
+### To execute the webapp:

 Clone the repository to your computer.
 After that please go to app_python/mysite.

 Now inside this directory run ```python3 manage.py startproject```

 Then open your browser and visit http://127.0.0.1:8000/

+### To find out the best practices:

+Please go to app_python/mysite and find there python.md file.

 ## Author
 Anastassiya Ryabkova